fakhriR233/Dumbflix_integrasi/README.md

 # Dumbflix Integration

-Done : Login, Register, Fetch for TV Series, Profile, Admin Transactions.
+Done : Login, Register, Fetch for TV Series, Profile, Admin Transactions, list film, payment gateway.

-To Do : A lot.
+To Do : Fix API to filter by category, go mail, movie detail that could change episode while on the page.

 # Warning